oxguy3/requirewhat/README.md

 ### Password rule types

 Here are all the currently existing types of password rules.
-Any option which does not have a default value is a required option.

 #### char
 Specifies requirements for the types of characters allowed in the password.